 Do I really need travel insurance for China?
 I remember my friend asking me this question a few years ago as they were preparing to buy flight tickets.
-I’d love to share with you exactly what I shared with him…based on my own personal experience.
+That was before Covid changed travel.
+My how things have changed!
+Here’s how I would answer him now about travel insurance.

 More than a decade of international travel experience has given me a bit more perspective.
 I still don’t like the added expense item in my budget, but just like any other insurance you buy…

 If you can’t afford to buy travel insurance, you can’t afford to travel.

 - If you can’t afford car insurance, you shouldn’t be driving.

 - If you can’t afford homeowners insurance, you probably shouldn’t own a home.

 - And if you can’t afford travel insurance, well…